 How to Combat Sound-Related Tooth Sensitivity

 Stop by our Long Island City dental office so we can get to the root cause of your tooth sensitivity, whether it is from decay, a tooth infection, underlying gum disease, or even a sinus infection.
 Our talented Dr. Nguyen plays guitar in his spare time, and can approach your treatment with a unique knowledge of how sound waves and dentistry interact.
-Contact us to schedule an appointment today for a pain-free, beautiful smile!Contact Us
+Contact our dentist in Long Island City to schedule an appointment today for a pain-free, beautiful smile!Contact Us